hydradatabase/docs/concepts/using-hydra-columnar.md

 ## Enabling Columnar

-For Hydra cloud databases, columnar is already enabled.
+For Hydra Cloud databases, columnar is already enabled.

 For Hydra open source, the default `postgres` database has columnar enabled.
 Additional databases you create need to have columnar enabled by running the